apache/tooling-trusted-release/atr/docs/code-conventions.md

 ### Use Bootstrap classes for all style

 We use Bootstrap classes for style, and avoid custom classes unless absolutely necessary.
 If you think that you have to resort to a custom class, consult the list of [Bootstrap classes](https://bootstrapclasses.com/) for guidance.
 There is usually a class for what you want to achieve, and if there isn't then you may be making things too complicated.
 Complicated, custom style is difficult for a team to maintain.
-If you still believe that a new class is strictly warranted, then the class must be prefixed with `atr-`.
+If you still believe that a new class is strictly warranted, then the class must be prefixed with a project label, e.g. `example-` if the project is called `example`.
 Classes can go in `<style>` elements in `stylesheet` template blocks in such cases.
 The use of the `style` attribute on any HTML element is forbidden.

+## Markdown

+### Use `_` for emphasis and `**` for strong emphasis

+Do not use `*` for emphasis or `__` for strong emphasis.